- Geothermal Engineer

 Teamwork: A geothermal engineer requires to work in a team.
 He or she works with technicians, technologists and other engineers.
 A geothermal engineer must be able to work effectively within a team.
 He or she is required to avoid conflicts in a team so it doesn't affect the work.

-Communication skills: A geothermal engineer requires communicating effectively with other team members, supervisor and stakeholders.
-He or she should be able to read and write to prepare guidelines, report and understand the queries of consumers and resolve it.
-A geothermal engineer coordinates with other team members and adjusts according to working conditions.
+Communication skills: Geothermal engineers require communicating effectively with other team members, supervisor and stakeholders.
+They should be able to read and write to prepare guidelines, report and understand the queries of consumers and resolve it.
+Individuals who opt for a career as a geothermal engineer coordinate with other team members and adjusts according to working conditions.

 Which certifications and internships can be helpful in becoming Geothermal Engineer?

-Internships play a crucial role in the initial level for building up careers.
-Employers seek those candidates who possess experience in the industry.
+Internships play a crucial role in the initial level for building up careers in geothermal energy.
+Geothermal engineering companies seek those candidates who possess experience in the industry.
 Internships are essential to learn the functioning of industry and to get the industry insights.
 Candidates are required to opt for internships during their academic programme, mid breaks or after completion of an academic programme.
 Candidates can opt for internships through various recruitment websites such as Glassdoor, Internshala, lets intern, naukri.com and other recruiting platforms.

 Career Path Progression for Geothermal Engineer